Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

   - Upload: `python setup.py register -r local sdist upload -r local`
   - Download: `pip install -i http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`

-<i>BL: Agreed!
-We want to make it as easy as possible.
-I think we may want to include this script in the Mininet distribution itself, and also make it easily downloadable from the site.
-But I have a question: does pip not have anything like apt's sources.list?</i>

-**Heryandi**
-There is a configuration file, although it works a little differently than /etc/apt/sources.list.
-The pip.conf file (described [here](http://www.pip-installer.org/en/latest/configuration.html)) can be used to set the default value of the command line arguments.
-**End**

 ##### Use cases [moved [here](https://github.com/heryandi/gsoc2013-onl-mininet/wiki/Use-Cases)]

 #### First iteration (17 June - 5 July):